 Sex positive therapy can address sexual concerns and improve your sexual well-being.
 It’s not just about what’s wrong but finding out what is right for you — figuring out and celebrating what pleasure looks like to you.
-It can be beneficial for individuals and couples who are experiencing a wide range of sexual issues, such as low libido, erectile dysfunction, orgasm difficulties, sexual pain, mismatched desires and communication problems related to sex.
+This form of specialized psychotherapy can be beneficial for individuals and couples who are experiencing a wide range of sexual issues, such as low libido, erectile dysfunction, orgasm difficulties, sexual pain, mismatched desires and communication problems related to sex.
 Sex therapy aims to help people develop a healthier and more satisfying sexual life.

 Here are some ways in which sex therapy can help: